-(xiii) Teacher Self-Assessment (at the completion of course)
+(xiv)Teacher Self-Assessment (at the completion of course)

-The graphical analysis of the results show that all of the course outcome have been achieved successfully by the students.
+From the graphical analysis of the results obtained it can be seen that most of the course outcome have been achieved successfully by the students.
+More prominence should be given to clear the concepts related to frequency domain analysis and concept of filer to understand the analog communication system.

-Tutorials must be incorporated in the syllabus.